totaltube/frontend/README.md

 [Windows binary](https://totaltraffictrader.com/latest/windows/totaltube-frontend.zip)

 Example site templates can be downloaded [here](https://totaltraffictrader.com/totaltube-download/example-site.zip).
-The `config.toml` - is main config file for Totaltube Frontend.
+The `global-config.toml` - is main config file for Totaltube Frontend.
 It should look like this:
 ```toml
 [general]
 port = 8380 # port script will be running on